Transport Contract

 id_token: idToken,

-user_session_id: sessionId, // optional: reuse existing session
+user_session_id: sessionId, // required on the normal session path

-tenant: "my-tenant", // optional override
+tenant: "my-tenant", // optional routing hint

-project: "my-project" // optional override
+project: "my-project" // optional routing hint

 }